 Accurate Diagnosis

-Advanced cardiac imaging techniques, such as cardiac magnetic resonance imaging (Cardiac MRI), Coronary Computed Tomography Angiography (Coronary CTA), and Nuclear Medicine Cardiac Stress Tests provide several advantages, including a more accurate diagnosis.
+Advanced cardiac imaging techniques, such as Coronary Computed Tomography Angiography (Coronary CTA), provide several advantages, including a more accurate diagnosis.

 Scheduling